-Bob Summerwill is a candidate for the Hyperledger Technical Steering Committee, Co-Founder and CTO for Varro Technologies, Blockchain Lead at Quantfury, a community leader for the Ethereum Project and Community Ambassador for CryptoChicks.
+Bob Summerwill is Blockchain Lead at Quantfury, Co-Founder and CTO for Varro Technologies, a community leader for the Ethereum Project and Community Ambassador for CryptoChicks.
 Bob has been programming since 1984 and a professional software engineer since 1996.
 He started his blockchain journey in 2014 and has been actively involved in the Ethereum project since 2015.
 He has been building bridges to enterprise and towards mainstream adoption since 2016.

 Bob has made a public and ongoing full disclosure of all associations and financial relationships, to avoid any possible future accusation of conflict of interests or unethical financial conduct.
 Bob cares deeply about diversity and representation for all.